Rigid-framed electric locomotive: 1′D1′ and 1′E1′

 Larger and heavier locomotives required more driving wheels, in order to provide enough adhesion whilst limiting axle load.
-Some earlier locomotives had already had four driven axles, but these had used either the B+B articulated arrangement or Bo′Bo′ with separate traction motors for each axle and two bogies.
+Some earlier locomotives had already had four driven axles, but these had used either the Bo+Bo articulated arrangement or Bo′Bo′ with separate traction motors for each axle and two bogies.

 The first electric locos to extend the 1′C1′ arrangement to 1′D1′ were the Swiss 440 kW Rhaetian Railway Ge 4/6 class of 1912.
 In the same year, the Bern–Lötschberg–Simplon railway's BLS Fb 5/7 used a 1′E1′ arrangement, with five driven axles, two traction motors of 1250 hp each and a rigid triangle rod drive to the centre axle.
 At the time, these were the world's most powerful electric locomotives.
 Each motor weighed 14 tons and was supplied by a separate transformer with a 12-stage tap changer.
 The taps for each motor were changed alternately, giving an effective 24 step control.
 The Swiss railways used low-frequency single-phase AC, at 11 kV for the Rhaetian and 15 kV for the BLS.

-By 1922, the Italian three-phase system was also using heavier and more powerful 1′D1′ locomotives, such as the FS Class E.431.
+By 1922, the Italian three-phase system was also using heavier and more powerful 1′D1′ locomotives, such as the FS class E.431.
+These now had a wheelbase so long that a Zara bogie was used to articulate them.